-- 1. Lead a class discussion with students.
+1. Lead a class discussion with students.

 Ask students to name some of their favorite songs and what they like about the songs.
 Notate the discussion as it occurs.
-Encourage the conversation until the list of songs represents a range of musical genres. - 2.
-Review the parts of a song.
+Encourage the conversation until the list of songs represents a range of musical genres.

+- 2. Review the parts of a song.
 Ask students to name as many parts of a song as they can and see if they can define them correctly.
-Once several students have shared, go over these five main parts of a song. - The title is the name of the song. - The theme is the main subject of the song. - The chorus is the part of the song that repeats and talks about the theme. - The verse explains the story or theme of the song with details. - Rhyming words have the same ending sound with either the exact same ending letters or the same vowel sound.
+Once several students have shared, display the Parts of a Song Vocabulary Sheet and go over these five main parts of a song. - The title is the name of the song. - The theme is the message, or what the song is about. - The chorus is the part of the song that repeats. - The verse explains the story or theme of the song with details. - Rhyming words have the same ending sound with either the exact same ending letters or the same vowel sound.
 Example: cat and hat or sound and down. - 3.
 Analyze song lyrics with students.
 Choose a song from the Teacher Resource Portal to analyze and display the lyric sheet for the class to see.
 Play the song once and help the students follow along with the lyrics.
 Ask the students if they can find the title of the song.
-Play the song again and ask the students to raise their hands when they hear the chorus of the song, and put their hands back down when they hear a verse. - 4.
+Play the song again, and ask the students to raise their hands when they hear the chorus of the song, then put their hands back down when they hear a verse. - 4.
 Discuss theme.
 Reiterate that the theme is what the song is about.
 For example, the theme of "Home on the Range" is home and the beauty of the American countryside.
-Go back to the song you have been analyzing and identify the theme.
-Repeat steps 3 and 4 with additional songs if time allows.
+Go back to the song you have been analyzing, and identify the theme.
+Repeat steps 3 and 4 with additional songs, if time allows.